0xCyberBerserker/AbuseIPdbSCAN/README.md

 ![imgRepo/ChromeVersion.png](imgRepo/ChromeVersion.png)

-Now download the ChromeDriver and declare the directory you moved it in the code in line 244 of AbuseIPDB.py .
+Now download the ChromeDriver of the same version of Google Chrome and declare the directory you moved it in the code in line 244 of AbuseIPDB.py .

 ``` PYTHON
 driver = webdriver.Chrome("D:\Chromedriver\chromedriver.exe")
 ```

 PS: It would possibly be necessary to install a good adblocker on your google chrome web browser to make sure the screenshots are seen well.
+Then when the Screenshot is taken your image viewer will pop up with your new screenshot!

 ## Installation